 And although palliative care, like hospice care, focuses on improving quality of life, it’s beneficial at any stage in a patient’s illness for symptom management and can be used in tandem with curative treatments.

 Studies are showing a myriad of benefits for patients and their families who choose palliative care, including significantly higher scores on quality of life assessments, less prevalence of depression and emergency room visits, and even longer survival rates.

-Contact Heaven at Home Senior Care to find out how we can further assist with improving quality of life for seniors receiving either Denton hospice or palliative care, through services such as:
+Contact Heaven at Home Senior Care to find out how we can further assist with improving quality of life for seniors receiving either Denton palliative or hospice care, through services such as: